aloisdeniel/figma-to-flutter/README.md

 ## Try it

-**Disclaimer : All of this is purely experimental and under active development (read why I started the project [here](https://aloisdeniel.github.io/introducing-figma-to-flutter/)).**
+**Disclaimer : All of this is purely experimental and under active development (read why I started the project [here](https://aloisdeniel.github.io/introducing-figma-to-flutter/)).
+If I would have access to Figma rendering source code it would have been a lot easier, but be aware that all the rendering logic is reverse engineered, so you will experience a lot of inconsistencies!**

 The easiest way is to use the [online tool](http://aloisdeniel.github.com/figma-to-flutter).